-When the topic of jet lag comes up, people often wonder how to fight it.
+When the topic of jet lag comes up, people often wonder how to avoid it.
 The most common suggestion that is offered is to take melatonin.
 We’ll walk you through why this is, and why melatonin is not the optimal solution to jet lag.

 Why People Take Melatonin for Jet Lag